-Successful entrepreneurs use data analytics for business strategy and growth.
+Successful entrepreneurs use data analytics for business strategy and growth - using KPI dashboards to provide quick insight and keep them focused.
 Leaning on your analytics can help steer you in the right direction and help determine your company’s future.

 That’s why we’re going to be taking a closer look at how to leverage analytics.
 I’ll answer questions such as:

 - Which metrics and analytics should we be tracking?

 - How can we use analytics to improve my business strategy?

 Whether you’re brand new to marketing analytics or have some experience tracking analytics for small business, you’ll pick up some useful strategies in this article.